In re Kenneth Humphrey: California Supreme Court

 On August 26, 2020, the Supreme Court granted precedential effect to Part III of the Humphrey appellate opinion, likely signaling the court's perspective on the issues of setting bail amounts based on a defendant's ability to pay, and the availability of non-monetary alternatives to bail.
 The date for oral arguments in the case has been delayed twice, first from December 2019 to February 2020, and then again to January 5, 2021.

 During the pendency of the case, the Supreme Court requested briefing on the impact of Senate Bill 10 (Hertzberg, Stats.
 2018, ch.
 244), which abolished cash bail in favor of a risk-based pre-trial detention system.
 However, the American Bail Coalition, an industry association of bail bondsmen, funded a signature gathering effort for Proposition 25, a referendum on the November 2020 ballot to determine whether Senate Bill 10 should be approved by the electorate.
 Proposition 25 failed and Senate Bill 10 was rejected.

 The court recently decided a related case, In re White, in which they held that, given that cash bail exists, a court may deny bail based on the assessment that the defendant will present a substantial threat to the community if released.
-A concurrence by Justice Kruger, joined by Justice Liu, noted that White was moot, because the defendant pled guilty before the Supreme Court could decide on his case.
-However the majority opinion (penned by Justice Cuéllar, joined by Chief Justice Cantil-Sakauye and Justices Chin, Corrigan, and Groban) used the present case to offer guidance to future courts.
+A concurrence by Associate Justice Leondra Kruger, joined by Associate Justice Goodwin Liu, noted that White was moot, because the defendant pled guilty before the Supreme Court could decide on his case.

+However the majority opinion (penned by Associate Justice Mariano-Florentino Cuéllar, joined by Chief Justice Tani Cantil-Sakauye and Associate Justices Ming Chin, Carol Corrigan, and Joshua Groban) used the present case to offer guidance to future courts.
 Similar logic could still lead the court to publish an opinion on the substance of Humphrey.